+- Implementing and integrating its acquisitions;

-- · Retaining current clients;
+- Retaining current clients;

-- Winning new clients; and
+- Winning new clients;

-- Innovating client tools and internal processes to enhance service to clients and improve internal productivity.
+- Innovating client tools and internal processes to enhance service to clients and improve internal productivity; and

+- Staff engagement.

-In the 2017 financial year, the Group executed well on these business drivers, with maintenance of the historically strong client retention numbers, a record year of new client wins and improved productivity in all regions.
+In the 2018 financial year, the Group executed well on these business drivers, with maintenance of the historically strong client retention numbers, a record year of new client wins and improved productivity and high staff engagement outcomes in all regions.